Whiteknight/ParserObjects/docs/v3/index.md

 The Wikipedia page on [Parsing](https://en.wikipedia.org/wiki/Parsing#Computer_languages) gives a good overview of parsing in general and the page on [Parser Combinators](https://en.wikipedia.org/wiki/Parser_combinator) cover a lot of the important topics and also point to other resources for continued reading.
 See the [Test Suite Examples](https://github.com/Whiteknight/ParserObjects/tree/master/ParserObjects.Tests/Examples) for examples of use and implementation patterns.

+## Project Goals

+The ParserObjects project intends to be an easy, usable and flexible parsing solution for the .NET ecosystem.
+The goal of this project is to be an easy on-ramp for developers who need to parse data but aren't necessarily experts in parsing theory.
+You don't need to know BNF or CFG or the details of any parsing algorithm in order to get started with ParserObjects.

+This library also intends to showcase the Combinators approach to parsing, and the underlying ethos of being able to compose parsers together from reusable components.

 ## Key Concepts and Abstractions

 ParserObjects defines a few important abstractions.